- We advise you to exercise normal safety precautions in Norway.

 - There is an ongoing risk of terrorism in Europe.
 In the past, terrorist attacks have occurred in a number of European cities, such as Glasgow, London, Madrid and Moscow.
 Targets have included public transport and transport hubs, and public places frequented by foreigners.
 In addition, a number of planned attacks have been disrupted by European security services in recent years, underscoring the continuing interest of terrorists in attacking European locations.

-- Australia has a Consulate in Norway, headed by an Honorary Consul, which can provide limited consular assistance (not including the issue of passports).
+- Australia has a Consulate in Norway, headed by an Honorary Consul, which can provide limited consular assistance but cannot issue passports).
 The Australian Embassy in Denmark provides full consular assistance to Australians in Norway.

 - Be a smart traveller.
 Before heading overseas: